como-usar-imagenes-en-markdown

 Where:

-• ![Alt Text] is the text that is displayed when the image cannot be loaded or to provide a description of the image for accessibility.
+• ![Alternative Text] is the text displayed when the image cannot be loaded or to provide an image description for accessibility.

-• (URL de la Imagen) is the address where the image is located.
+• (Image URL) is the address where the image is located.
 This URL can be a link to an image on the web or a relative path to a local file.

 By default, images in Markdown are very limited in terms of options.
 We cannot specify size, or alt.